eazow/knowledge-hierarchy/english/vocabularies.md

 affinity: If you get along with someone very well, you have an affinity with them.
 Sometimes opposites attract, so you might feel a strange affinity to someone who is seemingly very different from you.

+elimination: Elimination is the process of getting rid of something, whether it’s waste, errors, or the competition.

+inflation: Think of inflation as expansion, usually from being filled with air, like a balloon.
+This also refers to rising prices.

 punctuality: punctuality is the state of being prompt.

 rational: Use the adjective rational to describe people or ideas that operate according to logic or reason.